 In a development that has rocked the world of particle physics, scientists at a hastily arranged press conference have admitted to losing the long sought-after and recently discovered ‘God particle.’
-Just days after finding the mysterious subatomic particle, flustered researchers in Switzerland released a tersely worded statement about the disappearance of the bosun.
+Flustered researchers in Switzerland released a tersely worded statement about the disappearance of the bosun.
 Continue reading

 I found a screw on the floor today.
 Thing is, I don’t think anything I own that’s held together by screws is missing any of its screws.
 So what could this mean?
 Is it a clue—some sort of omen?
 What kind of ‘Lost’-inspired sign is this?
 Of course, if my life were being scripted by the people who created ‘Lost,’ the clue wouldn’t be explained for six years and then it would just be part of a fairly heavy-handed quasi-christian allegory, and it would turn out I’ve actually been dead the entire time.